 - Be respectful.
 MongoDB is dedicated to providing a harassment-free community for everyone regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment in any form.

 - Be considerate.
-Communication within our community should be appropriate for a professional audience including people of many different backgrounds.
+Communication within our community should be appropriate for a professional audience including people of many different backgrounds, experiences, and beliefs.
 Sexual language and imagery is not appropriate within any MongoDB online forum, conference talk, MongoDB User Group, or MongoDB event.